Maswerasey/Plummer/README.md

 ![velocity variance as a function of projected radius](blackhole.png)

-The other dashed curve is a fitted formula for the black hole dispersion.
+The other dashed curve is a fitted formula for the black hole dispersion squared.
 It isn't pretty but you can use it if you want.
 ```
   x**(-1.0/3.0)*3*3.1415/64*(2.1+x**2)**(0.25)*((3*3.1415/64)**(12.0/7.0)+x**2)**(-7.0/12.0)
 ```